johnathan-convertino-afrl/clock_stimulator/README.md

 * CLOCKS : 2 : # of clocks
 * CLOCK_BASE : 1000000 : clock time base mhz
-* CLOCK_INC : 100 : clock time diff mhz
+* CLOCK_INC : 100 : clock time diff mhz, only for async mode.
+* CLOCK_ASYNC : 0 : if set to anything other than 0, clock will be async vs sync.
 * RESETS : 2 : # of resets
 * RESET_BASE : 200 : time to stay in reset
 * RESET_INC : 100 : time diff for other resets